mirtizakh/Android-Mockito/AndroidMockito/README.md

 They are used to verify the behaviour between the System Under Test and its collaborators.
 * You set your expectations, call the method of the SUT and verify if the method was called at the end.
 * Mock are not used for checking function behaviour or return values from the function call.

+### Mocking
+* Mocking help us in testing the class in isolation.
+* So when we introduce mocking what happens that the class tested in isolation and we don't go over the external dependencies.

+### Mockito
+* Mockito is an open source testing framework for java.
+* The framework allows the creation of test doubles objects (mock objects) for unit testing.
+It uses Java Reflection in order to create mock objects.